OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Active_Inference.md

 -Part III is where the PetitCat project becomes more useful -- interfacing the Python code of your AI/AGI project with the PetitCat projects.

--Part IV allows you to modify the Arduino C/C++ code to use other embodiments than the default robot car, or to add addtional sensors and actuators to the robot car.
+-Part IV allows you to modify the Arduino C/C++ code to use other robotic embodiments than the default robot car, or to add addtional sensors and actuators to the robot car.

 -In Part V and VI we will integrate the PetitCat project with a cognitive architecture and then a large language model.
 Again, in this part, only intermediate (or even novice) Python coding abilities are required.
 However, we will gently guide you through the project, so that you end up with a super-human intelligent grounded autonomous robot system.